The importance of near miss reporting in healthcare

 Imagine your hospital had just encountered its first case of wrong-site surgery.
 As the Quality and Patient Safety Manager, you were utterly shocked and in disbelief.
 How could this have happened?
 After all, Surgical Safety manuals and checklists are in place, and you just had a “Safe Surgery Saves Lives” campaign for Safety Week recently.
 You looked back at all the incident reports, searching for wrong-site surgery incidents but could not find any.
 Crucially, there are no near miss reports that give you warning signs that such an adverse event could happen in your hospital.
 “This must a freak incident”, you said to yourself.

-Your thoughts shifted to incident reporting practices in your hospital.
+Your thoughts shifted to incident reporting practices in your organisation.
 Your department receives many incident reports – clinical, non-clinical and workplace incidents – but very few near miss reports.
 Awareness on reporting near miss incidences or unsafe conditions has been low.
-“Why report when the error is corrected in time and the patient is not harmed?”, you heard such remarks.
+“Why report when the error is corrected in time and the patient is not harmed?”, you often hear such remarks.
 In hindsight, had near miss reporting been encouraged, you might have seen some warning signs and taken mitigating actions.

 The following are some examples of near miss reports that would have raised red flags in the above scenario: